SpaceX Stock (SPCX): How to Buy Now That It Has Listed

 If you're weighing SpaceX against the broader market, two of our guides give useful context: the best stocks to buy for ideas with longer track records, and our look at whether the stock market could crash so you size any new position with eyes open.

 Around June 10, 2026, Senator Elizabeth Warren sent a letter urging the SEC to delay the offering.
-She argues the valuation outruns the financials, the dual-class structure hands Musk outsized voting control, and fast index inclusion could force retirement and index funds to buy SpaceX whether their holders chose to or not.
+She argued the valuation outran the financials, the dual-class structure handed Musk outsized voting control, and accelerated Nasdaq-100 inclusion could force retirement and index funds to buy SpaceX whether their holders chose to or not.

 How We Built This Guide

-The Financer team reviewed SpaceX's IPO pricing, brokerage allocation terms, and published analyst valuations from Morningstar, The Motley Fool, Fortune, Goldman Sachs, and ARK Invest to assemble this guide.
+The Financer team reviewed SpaceX's IPO pricing, brokerage allocation terms, the Day 1 trading data, and published analyst valuations from Morningstar, The Motley Fool, Fortune, Goldman Sachs, and ARK Invest to assemble this guide.
 Every price, date, and target here is sourced from the references listed at the end.
-Last data verification: June 2026.
+Last data verification: June 12, 2026, after SPCX's first trading day closed.

 Frequently Asked Questions

-It depends on your risk tolerance, and the experts disagree.
-Morningstar pegs fair value near $780 billion, less than half the IPO target, and suggests waiting for a pullback.
-ARK Invest is far more bullish, projecting up to $3.1 trillion by 2030.
-SpaceX is a high-risk, speculative stock, so most investors should treat it as a small position rather than a core holding, and this is not financial advice.
+It depends on your risk tolerance, and the analysts are split.
+Morningstar pegs fair value near $780 billion, less than half the current market cap, and suggests waiting for a pullback.
+ARK Invest projects up to $3.1 trillion by 2030.
+Buying SPCX today means paying a 19% to 33% premium over the IPO price, so it is a speculative position.
+This is not financial advice.

 Financer Talks